AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 Blog: https://blog.adacore.com/tokeneer-fully-verified-with-spark-2014

-Tokeneer can be used as the basis for demonstrating four types of security vulnerabilities that can be detected by |GNATprove|, when calling GPS with ``-XSECURITY_DEMO=True`` (or changing the value of the scenario variable in GPS).
+Tokeneer can be used as the basis for demonstrating four types of security vulnerabilities that can be detected by |GNATprove|, when calling GNAT Studio with ``-XSECURITY_DEMO=True`` (or changing the value of the scenario variable in GNAT Studio).
 Analyzing the code in that setting detects:

 * an information leak in ``keystore.adb``
 * a back door in ``bio.adb``